henningte/ir/README.md

 spectra, then bin them to bins with a width of 10 wavenumber units, then normalize them so that the maximum intensity value is 1 and the minimum intensity value is 0 and then plot the baseline corrected spectra for each sample and sample type.
-Here’s the ir code using the built-in sample data `ir_sample_data`.
+Here’s the ‘ir’ code using the built-in sample data `ir_sample_data`.

 ``` r